shree675/MIPS_Simulator/README.md

 <img src="readme_assets/asmIcon.svg" height="150" width="150">

 *MIPSploration.asm* is a web-based assembly language simulator that shows you how your MIPS assembly code alters the registers, memory and other related entities, step by step.
 This project was developed as a part of the Computer Organization Lab course and aims to provide a exploratory experience of MIPS and related basic concepts of Computer Organization such as pipelining and memory heirarchy.

+Here is a video demo of the simulator: https://www.youtube.com/watch?v=pbqVeBL1omE

 ## Get Started
 This Simulator has been developed using React.